Small Business Rate Relief

 The property must be within the rateable value range quoted for each day that a claim for small business rate relief is being made.
 Empty properties will not qualify for the relief.

-From 1 April 2009, an otherwise eligible occupier of a property that comes onto the ratings list will be able to obtain small business rate relief from the date of first occupation rather than having to wait for 1st April in the following financial year.
+From 1 April 2009, an eligible occupier of a property that comes onto the ratings list will be able to obtain small business rate relief from the date of first occupation rather the 1st April in the following financial year.

 Calculation of the Rate Bill